chris-wood/draft-wood-remote-rate-limiting/draft-wood-remote-rate-limiting.md

 Proxy:
 : An entity that sits between client and target.

+Application proxy:
+: A proxy that relays application messages between client and target, such as an OHTTP Oblivious Relay Resource.

+Transport proxy:
+: A proxy that relays end-to-end transport connections between client and target, such as a MASQUE proxy or WireGuard VPN proxy.

 # Threat Model

 The remote rate limiting (RRL) protocol is based on the following threat model.